furechan/tempcache/README.md

 ## Custom serialization

-In cases where the inputs or result cannot be serialized by `pickle` you can use a custom pickler module like `cloupickle`.
+In cases where the inputs or result cannot be serialized by `pickle` you may want to use a custom pickler like the `cloupickle` module.

 ```python
 import cloudpickle